LizBailey75/DEAR-Reader/README.md

   <a name = 'contributers'></a>
   ## Contributers to this Repo
-  Elizabeth Bailey,
+  * Elizabeth Bailey,
-  Jatanna Patterson,
+  * Jatanna Patterson,
-  Sara Milligan,
+  * Sara Milligan,
-  Sue Morin
+  * Sue Morin

   <a name = 'questions'></a>
   ## Questions / Contact Details

-  This app can be found on the github page at (https://lizbailey75.github.io/DEAR-Reader/).
-  DEAR-Reader

-  This app can be found on the github !CHANGE TO HEROKU! page at (https://github.com/LizBailey75).

-  This app can be found on the HEROKU page at (").
+  This app can be found at https://dear-reader-22-app.herokuapp.com/.

-  If you have any questions or need to contact me about this app, I can be reached on Github or by email at [Collaboration](Collaboration)
+  If you have any questions or need to contact us about this app, we can be reached on Github.